 Pause to sing

-Sisters and brothers, let us end our way of the cross by joining together to pray, each in our own language, with the words Jesus gave us: Our Father …
+Sisters and brothers, let us end our way of the cross by joining together to pray, each in our own language, with the words that Jesus gave us.
+Together let us say, Our Father …

 The Lord bless you and keep you.